Skip to Content

 The salts in the fertilizer extract the moisture from the root tissues leading to wilting, yellowing, and stunting.
 In hot weather, over-fertilizing can severely damage the roots of the plant.

-Fertilizer burns can be avoided by using a slow-release fertilizer or adding 1-2 inches of compost.
+Fertilizer burns can be avoided using a slow-release fertilizer or adding 1-2 inches of compost.
 Look for plant food with the required nutrient and follow the recommended feeding rate to prevent fertilizer burn.

 Yellow leaves on plants don’t always mean the plant is sick.
 If the plant is healthy and growing, but you notice some yellow leaves on the bottom of the plant, your plant is probably aging.